Complete Guide to Different Styles of Houses in the U.S. (Updated for 2025)

 Split-Level

-This type of home was most popular in the 1960s but is seeing a resurgence.
+This was popular in the 1960s, but there is a resurgence in all the house styles.
 This style is distinct in that it has at least three levels connected by short flights of stairs.
 However, there are various kinds of split-levels.
 For example, a side split is visible from the house’s exterior, whereas the levels in a back split are only noticeable from one side of the building.
 Moreover, stacked split-levels can have up to six levels, which may or may not be visible from the outside.

 Learn more about split-level houses.